The Seven Habits of Stoically Average People

 Exercising more and learning more

-Last year I had set out to run an ultra-marathon in the summer so I knew I needed to do more exercise.
+Last year I had set out to run an ultra-marathon in the summer.
+So, I knew I needed to do more exercise.
 I also wanted to read more, as I love learning.
 The trouble was these goals were effectively competing with one another.
 With the demands of work and being a parent, time was limited.
 I was also finding that my time to read was generally just before bed and then I was too tired to properly absorb new material.

 It actually helped me to amend some other habits too.
 I was enjoying listening so much that I started giving myself more time between meetings in London so I could walk, rather than use public transport, and get some more exercise, listening and thinking time in.
 You could argue that I saved money and reduced stress as well, so inadvertently I was tending to some other popular resolutions!